Skip to main content

 26th January: Dennis Nilsen kills his final victim (1983)

 Dennis Nilsen is one of Scotland's most prolific serial killers.
-He murdered at least twelve young men and boys between 1978 and 1983.
-Nilsen was also a necrophiliac and used to keep his victims for some time after their death.
+He murdered at least 12 young men and boys between 1978 and 1983.
+Nilsen was also a necrophiliac and used to keep his victims for some time after their deaths.

 On 26th January 1983, Daniel killed his final victim, Stephen Sinclair.
-Stephen was just 20-years-old and was last seen by acquaintances heading off with Nilsen towards the tube station.
+Stephen was just 20 years old and was last seen by acquaintances heading off with Nilsen towards a tube station.
 Nilsen followed his usual pattern of getting his victim into an incapacitated state with drugs and alcohol before strangling him using a ligature.
 He was sentenced to life imprisonment in November 1983.